Ryangwaite/AWS-SAA-C02-Course/README.md

 S3 Accelerated Transfer

 - Off by default.
-- Uses the network of AWS edge locations to speed up transfer.
+- Uses the network of AWS edge locations in CloudFront to speed up transfer.
 - Bucket name cannot contain periods.
-- Name must be DNS compatible.
+- Name must be DNS-compliant.
 - Benefits improve the larger the location and distance.
   - The worse the start, the better the performance benefits.